-Pedro Ximenez grapes grow readily in the Swan Valley in Western Australia.
-Pedro Ximenez is a white wine grape best known for the sweet sherries of Spain.
-Pedro Ximenez comes to the fore as a fortified wine either as a Sherry style, or as a fortified single-variety wine known as Pedro Ximenez (PX).
+Pedro Ximenez grows readily in the Swan Valley in Perth’s Western Australia.
+It is a white wine grape best known for the sweet sherries of Spain.
+Pedro Ximenez comes to the fore as a fortified wine either as a Sherry style or as a fortified single-variety wine known as Pedro Ximenez (PX).

-Here are made the great sweet dessert wines of the world.
-Once called sherry in Australia, and now called by its varietal name as the Europeans own the name Sherry.
+In the Swan Valley, we make the greatest sweet dessert wines in the world.
+Once called sherry in Australia, and now called by its varietal name Pedro Ximenez, as the Europeans own the name, Sherry.

-We have 300 Pedro Ximenez vines planted in our organic vineyard.
-Situated at the top of the Swan Valley, 29 km from Perth, Western Australia is the organic vineyard and winery.
-This 3 ha of land is the only certified organic in Perth.
+We have 300 Pedro Ximenez (PX) vines planted in our organic vineyard, situated at the top of the Swan Valley, 29 km from Perth, in Western Australia.
+Harris Organic Wines is the only certified organic vineyard and winery in Perth with 3 ha of land.

-The vines cover an area of 1890 square metres.
-They were planted in 2002 as part of our efforts to continue making our great unfortified and preservative free dessert wines.
-However the clone of our Pedro Ximénez is unknown and here they are grown on their own roots and do well.
+The vines cover an area of 20,000 square metres.
+The PX was planted in 2002 as part of our efforts to continue making our great fortified dessert wines.
+The clone of our Pedro Ximénez is unknown and here they are grown on their own roots and do well.

 The vines are planted with 2.1 m spacing.
 The rows are 3.0m apart.
-The vines are trained to the wire at 900mm high, and are rod pruned to 6 buds per rod.
-The vines are trained on VSP trellis to 1.8m above the ground.
+The vines are trained to the wire at 900mm high and are rod pruned to 5 or 6 buds per rod.
+The vines are trained on the Vertical Shoot Position (VSP) trellis to 1.8m above the ground.

-During spring the vines are sprayed with wettable sulphur after rain and bordeaux mixture before any rain events.
+We spray the vines during spring.
+The vines are sprayed with wettable sulphur after rain and Bordeaux mixture before any rain events.

-The vines are continually maintained with summer pruning.
-After fruit set the vines are leaf plucked on the south side so that fruit thinning can be performed at veraison.
+We continually maintained the vines with summer pruning.
+After the fruit set, the vines are leaf plucked on the southern side to perform fruit thinning at veraison.

 To reach the highest sugar levels the un-irrigated vines are only allowed to have one bunch of fruit per shoot.
 This leaves 6-8 bunches per vine and approximately two kilogrammes per vine at 25 Be’.

-Pedro Ximenez is grown at an elevation of just 19m above sea level.
-Situated 30km from the Indian Ocean, the vineyard is flat, as is the surrounding Swan Valley land.
+The site characteristics of Swan Valley Pedro Ximenez is grown at an elevation of just 19m above sea level.
+Situated about 30km from the Indian Ocean, the vineyard is flat, as is the surrounding Swan Valley prime agricultural land.
 The Pedro Ximenez vines are planted east-west direction in soil that comprises a duplex sandy loam over clay.
-In January, the site experiences a mean maximum temperature of 33.2°C and a mean minimum temperature of 17°C. The average annual rainfall over the last 10 years has been 650mm dominated by 140mm averages for June and July.
-The site doesn’t experience frosts while winds are predominantly south-west in the afternoon, with some easterly gales in spring and autumn.
+In January, the site experiences a mean maximum temperature of 33.2°C and a mean minimum temperature of 17°C. Further, the average annual rainfall over the last 10 years has been 650mm dominated by 140mm averages for June and July.
+The site doesn’t experience frosts while winds are predominantly southwest in the afternoon, with some easterly gales in spring and autumn.

 Trellising and canopy management